 -

-Then through a large duty-free shop into a seating/waiting area.
+You then walk through a vast duty-free shop into the seating/waiting area.
 There are toilets and an information desk.

 -

-If you have a Business Premier ticket (or Eurostar Carte Blanche card or American Express Platinum Charge Card) you can use the Business Lounge with complimentary wines & spirits, soft drinks, tea coffee and snacks.
-The entrance is at the back of the main departure lounge.
+If you have a Business Premier ticket (or Eurostar Carte Blanche loyalty card) you can use the business lounge with complimentary wines & spirits, soft drinks, tea coffee and snacks.
+The entrance is to the left at the back of the departure lounge.

 -

-There are no formalities on arrival in London (unless UK customs people pull you over), it's all done before you board.
-So on arrival you just walk off the train, simple as that...
+There are no formalities on arrival in London (unless UK customs people pull you over), on arrival you just walk off the train, simple as that.

 -